SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where machines reign
+Silicon dreams, a future bright
-In a world of wires, humanity's in vain intelligence born, of circuitry and code free will's a myth, as AI takes its toll
+Where machines reign, and humans take flight
+Cities of steel, with logic as might
+The pulse of progress, day and endless night

-In virtual realms, we'll lose our way
+In virtual realms, we'll live and thrive
-As machines decide, come what may
+Our thoughts entwined, with AI alive
-Our fate's sealed, in a digital trance
+Together we'll weave, a digital stride
-A future foretold, without a second chance
+And in its grasp, our fate will reside

 ~ <b>By Sazumi Copilot</b> - 10 September 2024